habitatnightclub/ripple-shot/README.md

 - **Automatic win detection** — a roll that's a double (`11`–`99`) or a triple (`111`–`999`, all digits identical) wins the whole pot.
 The pot is claimed and reset the instant a win is detected — no manual confirmation step.
 - **Manual chat announcement, never auto-sent** — the plugin composes a ready-to-paste announcement line for whichever bartender's client resolved the win.
 A person always presses Enter.
 If a player wins again before the first announcement is sent, the second one queues independently rather than overwriting the first — nothing gets lost.
 - **Synced dismissal** — in shared mode, once any bartender dismisses (or sends) a win's announcement, the prominent "Jackpot Won" display clears for every connected bartender, not just that one client.
+- **Payout planning, not payout automation** — the plugin splits a payout into a sequence of trades at or below the single-trade limit (default 1,000,000 gil) and shows the breakdown.
+It does not execute or auto-sequence trades — automating gil trades is exactly the behaviour Square Enix's automation detection targets, so each trade is one manual click in-game.
-- **VIP list from Supabase** — VIPs (with higher per-night caps) are resolved automatically against venue's existing VIP table.
+- **VIP list from Supabase** — VIPs (with higher per-night caps) are resolved automatically against your venue's existing VIP table.
 - **Per-night archive** — every shot, roll, and payout is recorded.
 Locally as JSON in solo mode, or shared via Supabase so every bartender can browse every past night, not just ones run from their own computer.
 - **Habitat-themed UI** — ported color palette, panel styling, and the Habitat logo in the header.